andresanunezt/countries-api/README.md

 # Countries-Api
-Welcome to the Countries API CLI
+Welcome to the Countries API CLI.
 This CLI allows the user to select a country from a list and view infortion about the country, such as population, capital and language spoken.

 All information is pulled from the REST countries api(http://restcountries.eu/#api-endpoints-all).